Prerequisite Setup

 */

-protected $message = 'The value of :attribute can only have Chinese';
+protected $message = 'The value of :attribute may contain only Chinese characters';

 /**